The Quintessential Dominican Spirit

 - Ready-to-drink: filtered (aka. "premium mamajuanas").

-Candela is a Ready-to-drink, filtered mamajuana.
+Candela is a Ready-to-drink, premium mamajuana.
 (Buy online).

 HOW TO DRINK